cpitzak/organizer/README.md

 ```
 	usage: python organizer.py [rules_file]

-                  rules_file (optional) - the file with the rules.
-If not specified then %s
+           rules_file - the file with the rules.
+If not specified then will
-                                          will attempt to be read at the same location as organizer.py
+           attempt to be read rules.txt at the same location as organizer.py
 ```